Use Langflow as an MCP client

 endpoint:

-- Add an MCP Tools component to your flow, click Add MCP Server, and then select SSE mode.
+Add an MCP Tools component to your flow, click Add MCP Server, and then select SSE mode.

-- In the MCP SSE URL field, modify the default address to point at your Langflow server's SSE endpoint.
+In the MCP SSE URL field, modify the default address to point at your Langflow server's SSE endpoint.
 The default value for other Langflow installations is

 http://localhost:7860/api/v1/mcp/sse

 .
-In SSE mode, all flows available from the targeted server are treated as tools. - In the component menu, enable Tool mode so you can use the component with an agent.
+In SSE mode, all flows available from the targeted server are treated as tools. -

-MCP tools component parameters
+MCP Tools parameters

 Name | Type | Description |